dojo/docs/dojox/grid/EnhancedGrid/plugins/Cookie.rst

 dojox.grid.EnhancedGrid.plugins.Cookie
 ======================================

+:Authors: Zhu Xiao Wen
 :Project owner: Nathan Toone
 :Available: since V.1.6

-Cookie plugin provides a convenient ways to persist grid properties like column width, sorting order, etc.
+Cookie plugin provides a convenient ways to persist grid properties like column width, sorting order, etc, so the grid will look same when the page is reloaded, or when the grid is re-created with the same id.

 .. contents::
    :depth: 2